tferrari92/automate-all-the-things-hardcore/README.md

 1. Go to "Pipelines" under "Pipelines" on the left side menu.
 2. Click on "New pipeline".
 3. Select "GitHub".
-4. Select the repo, it should be "your-github-username/automate-all-the-things"
+4. Select the repo, it should be "your-github-username/automate-all-the-things-hardcore"
 5. Select "Existing Azure Pipelines YAML file".
-6. Under "Branch" select "main" and under "Path" select "/azure-devops/02-deploy-monitoring.yml".
+6. Under "Branch" select "main" and under "Path" select "/azure-devops/02-deploy-observability.yml".
 Click "Continue".
 7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
 8. Click on "Run".
-9. When it's done, the access file will be exported as an artifact.
+9. When it's done, the Grafana access file will be exported as an artifact.
 You'll find it in the pipeline run screen.
 Download it to see the URL and credentials.
 <p title="Guide" align="center"> <img width="700" src="https://i.imgur.com/UtZyCCe.png"> </p>

-10. You can now access the ArgoCD UI, where you should find three applications running but in a "Progressing/Degraded" state.
-This is because we haven't built our app and pushed it to DockerHub yet.
-Let's take care of that next.
+10. You can now access the Grafana UI, where you should find a few dashboards I've already set up for you.

 <br/>
 <br/>